 As a collection point for gunk, dust and a host of other stuff, the space behind your fridge is one of the dirtiest in your house.
 Unplug your fridge first since some types retain potentially harmful electric energy.
 Pull out the refrigerator and mop the space behind it before you vacuum the coils located either behind or underneath the fridge.
 Clean coils put less stress on the refrigerator’s motor, prolonging its life.

 Because having a tighter seal helps you to save energy, replacing loose door gaskets is recommended.
-You can always find replacement gaskets at home improvement stores or online.
+You can easily find commercial refrigeration gasket replacement through various online stores.
 However, make sure you check the owner’s manual for part numbers to ensure you get the correct piece.
 On a monthly basis, use warm soapy water to wipe down the existing gaskets if they are not loose before rinsing and drying.

 Use a 50-50 solution of white vinegar and water or soapy water to clean and shine both the outside and inside of your fridge.
 Use a cloth dampened with soapy water to wipe down the shelves and crispers on a weekly basis or whenever you spot a spill.
 You can use a damp cloth to remove fingerprints from stainless steel exteriors.

 Start by filling a coffee mug with water and some slices of lemon.
 Place the cup inside your microwave before running the appliance on high power for about three minutes.
 Leave the lemon solution inside for another three minutes to soften baked-on food particles and eliminate odors.